 If you want a more dynamic picture, fix all the cookies in the air with wire, wooden skewers or any supports you like.

-This way you wouldn’t need to worry about additional shadows or reflexes, they would be totally natural.
+This way, you wouldn’t need to worry about additional shadows or reflections; they would be totally natural.
 You can add some extra motion and scatter some powdered sugar in the air.

 Bonus points for combining flying cookies with a splash of milk or chocolate.

 Food in motion looks incredibly delicious, so try it, don’t be afraid.

 9. Use a Chalkboard to Tell Your Cookie Story

 If all you have is your cookies and dark background, try using chalk drawing to lighten things up!

 Draw a hot air balloon and place a cookie as an essential part of it.
 Or draw a vinyl record player and play cookie music.